There is a lot to contemplate when it comes to running your home.

 But how should I know if it’s time to replace my heating system?

 The following warning signs can help you determine if you just need a quick tune-up or if it’s time to replace your current heating unit.

 It is common for a heater to eventually need a new belt or a little love once a year to make sure everything is running correctly, but a well-maintained heating system should work without much mending along the way.
 A few indications that your system may be in need of replacing are below:

 - calling the service technician frequently for the same issue;

 - needing numerous visits during the same heating season;

-A general rule to remember: if yearly repair costs reach 50% of the present value of the heating system, then it’s likely time to replace your furnace.
+A general rule to remember: if yearly repair costs reach 50 percent of the present value of the heating system, then it’s likely time to replace your furnace.

 2. Energy Efficiency

-Are your energy are a little more than they were last year?
+Are your heating are a little more than you remember them being?
 That may be a sign that some part of your HVAC system is weakening.
 Most companies can deliver a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in determining if your heating unit is giving up.
-Older heating units can be very inefficient, while newer technologies are much more efficient at heating your home.
-Also, upgrading to a high-efficiency unit could mean tax credits or utility rebates and incentives to help you recoup the cost of your new system.
+It may also be the first step in deciding if your heating unit is giving up.
+Older heating units can be very inefficient, while newer systems are much more efficient at heating your home.
+Also, upgrading to a high-efficiency system could mean tax credits or utility rebates and incentives to help you recoup the cost of the new system.

 3. Old Age